Clive2312/duckdb/draft/psuedo.md

 For part 1, checker functions may require a single data or multiple/full data.

 When the checker function needs full data before performing any action on the query, the query will wait at immediate next sink in the logical tree before releasing it's data.
 If all the checker functions returns true, the sink operator further releases the data, otherwise the checker operator throws an error appropriately.
 (We can also wait at the last sink operator instead of waiting at multiple sink operators.
-This will reduce the implementation complexity but might result into better performance overall).
+This will reduce the implementation complexity but might result into worse performance overall).

 Now, we need to maintain states for each checker function.
 One proposed model to handle states here: